 Arthrofibrosis is the consequence of fibrotic tissue that occurs as a result of knee injury or surgery of some sort.
+It is most commonly associated with Anterior Cruciate Ligament (ACL) reconstruction, but may occur with any invasive procedure of the knee such as Total Knee Replacement.

 More aggressive “salvage procedures” are reserved for more severe cases of arthrofibrosis (Freihling, 2006).
 These procedures may include quadricepsplasty, typically involving releasing the back of the rectus femoris part of the quads muscle where it becomes adherent to the vastus intermedius part behind it.
 Where the patellar tendon has become stuck and contracted causing the patellar to be too low for proper functioning of the joint, it may be released and an osteotomy performed to reposition the attachment of the tendon higher up the tibia (eg DeLee osteotomy).
 Another procedure to release tight tissues to the side of the patella is a “Z-plasty” of the reticula.